 - Weight lifting

 - Fill your spare time with things you enjoy doing.
-I had a child during my F2 year, or more accurately my wife did, which I thought was going to make my anxiety skyrocket.
+I found cycling really helpful as it forced me to stop thinking about work for a bit and just enjoying being in the moment.
+I also had a child during my F2 year, or more accurately my wife did, which I thought was going to make my anxiety skyrocket.
 What actually happened was I spent most of my time thinking about him and what fun stuff we could do together that I stopped thinking about work so much.

-None of these can do you any harm to try, so if you think you need a bit of neurotic-brain-therapy, these may be of some help.
+None of these can do you any harm to try (except the kid thing), so if you think you need a bit of neurotic-brain-therapy, these may be of some help.